SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Both X and Y generally take place in a ‘safe environment’.
 Numerous studies have compared Xs in humans and animals and found that they are essentially identical.

-## Compare and Contrast
+## Comparison within one sentence

-> Comparison within one sentence
+↑ Compare and Contrast

 Oral societies tend to be more concerned with the present whereas/while - literate societies have a very definite awareness of the past.
 Whereas/While - oral societies tend to be more concerned with the present, literate societies have a very definite awareness of the past.